SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 ### RenderingComponentInterface

-You can override the specific renderer of each render object type by passing in this object with key and values corresponding to the render object type you want to override under the `customContent` key to the `VideoCallInterface`
+You can override the render component for each content type present in the [renderingContext](a) by passing in this object with key corresponding to the custom content type you want to override under the `customContent` key to the `VideoCallInterface`.

 | Key                | Type                | Description                                                                                                 |
 | ------------------ | ------------------- | ----------------------------------------------------------------------------------------------------------- |